How to read this page. Each tool lists its inputs (what you send) and

 timed_out when the wait window elapses but the work is still

 running.
-Call again to keep waiting.On a successful
+Call again to keep waiting.object

-strategy_op: the finished strategy summary.On a successful
+strategy_op: the finished strategy summary.object

-backtest: the run’s metrics.On a successful
+backtest: the run’s metrics.object

 optimization: the best combination found, alongside